Amal-BB/Ghadames/README.md

   1. At the first time you need to authorize, so press **Authorize Gigpod**, then you will be directed to Create Account page.

-  1. Press accept terms to start up your workspace in Gitpod.
+  1. Click accept terms to start up your workspace in Gitpod.

  ### **Via GitHub Pages**